Jeansidharta/VHDL-easy/README.md

 SHDL (Simple hardware Description language) is an extremely low-level hardware language with a C like syntax.
 It was made to work only with basic logic gates and user-made modules.
 SHDL's greatest feature is it's compact syntax when compared with the more traditional languages (VHDL and verilog).
 It was heavily inspired in VHDL's logic and C's syntax.

+The code presented will turn all SHDL code in VHDL-equivalent, to be used in a proper interpreter.

+## How to use

+This code was intended to be used with nodejs.
+Simply run `npm main.js FILES_TO_RUN` replacing "FILES TO RUN" with a list of filenames you want to run.
+This will generateone .shdl file for every given file.

 ## Components

 The language is composed of three main components: